 - The achievement gap in Pinellas County Schools

 Gun Safety – Sharon Winters, Chair

-The Gun Safety Group grew out of advocacy against Campus and Open Carry legislation in 2015-2016 sessions that was unexpectedly defeated in the Senate Judiciary in February 2016.
-Thanks to Senator Diaz de la Portilla, we celebrate that victory.
+The Gun Safety Group grew out of advocacy against Campus and Open Carry legislation in 2015-2016 sessions.
+To date, that legislation has been defeated but new gun-related bills continue to be introduced in each legislative session.

-This group will continue to educate the citizenry, monitor the introduction of any new dangerous gun-related bills, continue to build a coalition of gun safety advocates both in and out of the LWVF, and ready the group to move to advocacy and full Program status if new bills are introduced.
+This group aims to educate the citizenry, monitor the introduction of any new dangerous gun-related bills, continue to build a coalition of gun safety advocates both in and out of the LWVF, and ready the group to move to advocacy and full Program status if new bills are introduced.